faraonc/chartcenter-plugin/README.md

   condition: rabbitmq.enabled
 ```

-`bitnami` from the example above is the extra namespace which was added to support [ChartCenter](https://chartcenter.io) and `helm package` doesn't understand it yet.
+`bitnami` namespace from the example above is the extra namespace which was added to support [ChartCenter](https://chartcenter.io) and `helm package` doesn't understand it yet.
 Till the [fix](https://github.com/helm/helm/issues/8537) is done in Helm v3 client, ChartCenter's plugin can be used instead.

 **Note:** Helm v2 client is not accepting any new features so the plugin needs to be used at all times in Helm v2.